 Thick or thin veneer

 The top layer of engineered wood planks comes with different thickness.
-This layer that is called wear layer can vary from paper thin 0.6mm to extremely thick 6mm.
-In general, the thicker the top layer, the more times to can re-send and re-finish the floor, while very, very thin top layers lead to the impossibility sanding to be performed at all.
-So if you want your engineered wood floor to be maintained properly by re-finishing and re-sanding every now and then for getting rid of all imperfections and issues, be sure to look for boards with the thicker top layer, although the price increases.
+This layer that is called the wear layer can vary from paper-thin 0.6mm to extremely thick 6mm.
+In general, the thicker the top layer, the more times it can re-send and re-finish the floor, while very, very thin top layers lead to the impossibility of sanding to be performed at all.
+So if you want your engineered wood floor to be maintained properly by re-finishing and re-sanding every now and then for getting rid of all imperfections and issues, be sure to look for boards with a thicker top layer, although the price increases.